 While an emergency plan is typically documented in writing, the plan may be communicated orally for small organizations.
 Ultimately, the most critical step in developing and deploying your organization’s emergency plan is educating your workforce about your procedures.
 At the very least, ensure all staff can identify and locate evacuation routes and assembly locations.
 For workplaces where any particular hazards exist, like chemical or mechanical risk exposures, make certain all necessary staff is prepared and aware of their role in alerting authorities and keeping their colleagues safe.

 Keep in mind that even with the best-laid plans, emergency procedures should be drilled and practiced repeatedly before an incident occurs.
 This will help make sure all goes smoothly and that lives are saved in the event of an emergency.
 Once the incident has passed and you have ensured the welfare of your workforce, speak with an insurance professional, if you haven't already done so, to make sure you’re protected from any post-event consequences.

-To speak with an insurance agent who understands business insurance in Connecticut, contact V.F.
+Do You Have an Emergency Evacuation Plan For Your Business?
+If you still need to get started, speak with an insurance agent who understands business insurance in Connecticut.
+Contact V.F.
 McNeil Insurance today at (203) 481-2684 with any questions you may have.